b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Consider static factory methods instead of constructors

 - Static factory methods have names.
-- Static factory methods are not required to create a new object each time they’re invoked.
+- Static factory methods are not required to create a new object each time they're invoked.
 - Static factory methods can return an object of any subtype of their return type.
 - The class of the returned object can vary from call to call as a function of the input parameters.
 - The class of the returned object need not exist when the class containing the method is written.